linuxfandudeguy/xdrx/README.md

 # `xdrx`

+> **NOTE FROM DEV:** This is the only occasion ever where I will use electron, in my opinion electron is hot trash because it takes up lots of memory, but for occasions like this, it is very useful.

 ## Overview

 `xdrx` is a custom image file format where each pixel is represented by a hex color value, with each new line of pixels starting on a new line.
 It allows you to convert images to the `.xdrx` format and view them in a draggable window.